 In the last 90 days, 59 listings have been made available, so you'll want to check back regularly for new listings.
 About 7% of the available space in the Old Fourth Ward are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,500 sqft.
 Most buildings in this area are close to 3 stories.
 Most buildings in this area were built in 2008 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by bike is the most popular way to get to work amongst Old Fourth Ward occupants.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by bike is the most popular way to get to work amongst Old Fourth Ward folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Old Fourth Ward.

 Get email notifications when new listings are posted that match your requirements.